MultiBand End-Fed Antennas

 End-Fed Antennas Explained

-End-fed antennas are driven at one end, unlike center-fed antennas, which are fed at their physical and electrical center.
-This "unbalanced" feed arrangement makes them inherently off-center and necessitates the use of a counterpoise.
+End-fed antennas are fed at one end, unlike center-fed antennas, which are fed at their physical and electrical center.
+This “unbalanced” feed configuration inherently places the feedpoint off-center.
+To complete the RF current circuit, the shield of the coaxial cable often acts as the “coaxial counterpoise,” providing the necessary return path for the alternating currents.
 Below is an explanation of three types of end-fed antennas:

 1. End-Fed Off-Center (EFOC)